My Aged Care letters

 Letter

-Around three months before your Support at Home is due to start, you'll receive the Get Ready Letter.
+Around three months before your Support at Home is due to start, you will receive the Get Ready Letter.
 This is a reminder to start planning the services you might need later!
 Most people need help with gardening, cleaning, and nursing, but there are many more services to choose from.
 Click here to learn more about the services.

 Now is a good time to complete your assessment.
 Read more here help you understand how it works and what to expect.